kaust-library/Overleaf_latex/README.md

 ```

 > *Note*
 > You can add packages one line per package, or add several packages in one line.
+This is a personal choice.

 On the main document, `main.tex`, add the command to include the new file